mirnanoukari/Control-System-Packer/README.md

 ## Further Development
 At the moment, the development of a reverse conversion to Python is underway, using cython and the PyBind library.
 It is planned to compare the execution speeds of methods in C ++ and in Python.

+We are also working on uploading this package to PyPI so that it will be an official package to use for everyone.

 ## License

 [MIT](https://github.com/mirnanoukari/Control-System-Packer/blob/main/LICENSE)